Morsmalleo/AhMyth/INSTRUCTIONS.md

 restarts or shuts down and reboots.

-2. The Launcher Activity method
-This which allows the payload to activate when the infected APK is opened by the Victim, the Launcher Method is currently still a bit unstable, won't work with all APK's.
+2. The Launcher Activity method which allows the payload to activate when the infected APK is opened by the Victim, the Launcher Method is currently still a bit unstable, won't work with all APK's.